-- Tell whether the design had separate spaces, a clear path system, and sun and shade variety.
+- Tell whether the design had separate spaces, a defined point of entry, a clear path system, and sun and shade variety.

-- Discuss how the designated seating, eating, or parking area suited the overall design.
+- Discuss how any structures, the designated seating, eating, or parking areas suited the overall design.

 - Explain how the design reflected consideration for the comfort, shelter, and security of the users.

 - Discuss how the choice of trees, shrubs, and ground covers used in the project contributed to its appeal and function.

 - Identify five shrubs, five trees, and one ground cover, being sure that you select examples of different shapes, sizes, and textures.
 With the help of your counselor or a local nursery, choose plants that will grow in your area.
 Bring pictures of the different planting materials or, if possible, examples of their branches, leaves, or flowers to a troop meeting.
 Be prepared to tell how you might use each in the design of a landscape.

 - After obtaining permission from the appropriate authority, look